cboard-org/cboard-io/_18n/en/help/help.md.md

 ### Display capabilities

 Display settings can be edited in Settings, within the System category.
 The Display option is right below Export and Import.
-One you press the button, you can change the UI size as well as the app Font size b.
+One you press the button, you can change the UI size as well as the app Font size by pressing the size you want.
+The red dot should be under the size you want to choose.

 ### Scanning symbols

+Scanning (also within Settings and the System category) has

 ### Navigation trough the interface